j-a-s-d/ubernim/README.md

 * compiler directives in the source file and compiler invokation all at once (without the need of calling nim by hand)
 * custom build actions in the source file (without the need of nims or nimble solutions)
-* some class-based oop superset features emiting pure nim language source code (without the need of macros usage)
+* language-like superset to allow fields and methods enforcement (via the use of compounds -a novelty-, interfaces and protocols applying to tuples, objects and even files) with some class-based oop features emitting pure nim language source code (without the need of macros usage at all)
 * old-school preprocessing capabilities (by exposing Preprod features)

 and all this via a simple preprocessing approach (built on top of Preprod, Rodster and Xam libraries).